Murder of Michael Briggs: Investigation and further arrests

 Addison holds a female clerk at a 7-Eleven convenience store in Hudson at gunpoint while Bell-Rogers steals $280.
-During the investigation, his girlfriend Angela Swist and Teresia Shipley, another friend, turned themselves into police after authorities issued warrants for their arrests.
-During an interview with police, Swist told officers that she drove Addison and Anthonie Rodgers to the 7-Eleven on October 11, where Addison and his accomplice robbed the store and fled.
+During the investigation, his girlfriend Angela Swist and Teresia Shipley, another friend, turned themselves in to police after authorities issued warrants for their arrests.
+During an interview with police, Swist told officers that she drove Addison and Antoine Bell-Rodgers to the 7-Eleven on October 11, where Addison and his accomplice robbed the store and fled.
 She also admitted that she was the driver of the getaway car.